gaub/learning-kafka/README.md

     kafka-console-consumer.sh --bootstrap-server 127.0.0.1:9092 --topic <topic_name> --group <group_name>
     ```
     > ### Notes
-    > * If console consumers (applications) are under the same group name, they will share the broker partitions evenly.
+    > * If console consumers (applications) are under the same group name, they will share the broker partitions evenly
-    > * If there is a lag<sup>*</sup> in any partition group and that group is invoked with a console consumer command, such group-name consumer picks up from the offset where it's left and consumes up to the last offset committed.
+    > * If there is a lag<sup>*</sup> in any partition group and that group is invoked with a console consumer command, such group-name consumer picks up from the offset where it's left and consumes up to the last offset committed
     >
     > <sup>*</sup>the current offset is not the last one registered in the partition